-

 operationally resilient through disruption due to climate-related disasters.

-Chapter 1 - Governance and Risk Management Expectations
+Chapter 1 – Governance and risk management expectations

 I. Governance